 - Sustainability: Students study and come to appreciate a range of state-of-the-art sustainable designs and how those designs fit within the broader social and political context of sustainability.

-In addition to the admission application requirements outlined in Section 1.0 of the Graduate Academic Calendar, applicants are required to hold a four-year (120 credit hours) baccalaureate degree in Civil Engineering from a recognized institution.
+In addition to the admission application requirements outlined in General Admission of the Graduate Academic Calendar, applicants are required to hold a four-year (120 credit hours) baccalaureate degree in Civil Engineering from a recognized institution.

-For entry into the Master of Engineering, Integrated Wood Design degree program, students who do not meet the exemptions indicated in Section 1.1 must fulfill the English Language Requirements outlined below.
+For entry into the Master of Engineering, Integrated Wood Design degree program, students who do not meet the exemptions indicated in English Language Requirements in Admissions and Regulations must fulfill the English Language Requirements outlined below.

 Score requirements must meet one of the following criteria:

 - IELTS (International English Language Testing System) score of at least 7.0 overall, with not less than 6.5 in any of the four modules;

 - TOEFL (Test of English as a Foreign Language) score of 100 in the internet-based test, with not less than 25 in any of the Reading, Listening, Writing or Speaking components; or equivalent other TOEFL score;